 As one of Scotland’s leading whisky experts Dewar’s Master Blender Stephanie Macleod explains, whisky drinkers are becoming more adventurous and there are a number of surprising combinations to try:

-"Food and whisky pairing is really catching on – and there a wide range of foods that match really well.
+"Food and whisky pairing is really catching on – and there are a wide range of foods that match really well.
 Depending on what variety of whisky you are trying, you could sip it along with cheese, smoked salmon or dark chocolate.
 Scotland’s fantastic natural larder offers up a number of options which perfectly complement the various flavours you tend to find in our whiskies.
 At Dewar’s we often pair our White Label Blend with chocolate to pick out the vanilla, heather and honey tones – it works really well."

 Smoky, rich blends are considered to be the best match with cheese platters while strong, peaty varieties hold their own against robust flavours like hot smoked salmon and mature cheeses.
 Full bodied whiskies from sherry casks pair well with sweet, rich cakes and puddings while lighter, more fragrant blends and malts match fish and seafood.